Geometric Bijections Between Spanning Trees and Break Divisors: Background

-Fix a ribbon structure of a graph $G$ and a {\em starting pair} $(v,e)$, where $e$ is an edge and $v$ is a vertex incident to $e$.
-For any spanning tree $T$ of $G$, {\em Bernardi's process} produces a tour $(v_0,e_0,v_1,\ldots,v_k,e_k)$ of the vertices and edges of $G$.
-Explicitly, start with $v_0=v,e_0=e$, and in each step, determine $v_{i+1},e_{i+1}$ using $v_i,e_i$ as follows: if $e_i\not\in T$, then set $v_{i+1}=v_i$ and set $e_{i+1}$ to be the next edge of $e_i$ around $v_i$ in the fixed cyclic order; otherwise set $v_{i+1}$ to be the other end of $e_i$ and set $e_{i+1}$ to be the next edge of $e_i$ around $v_{i+1}$.
+Fix a ribbon structure of a graph $G$ and a {\em starting pair} $(v,f)$, where $f$ is an edge and $v$ is a vertex incident to $f$.
+For any spanning tree $T$ of $G$, {\em Bernardi process} produces a tour $(v_0,e_0,v_1,\ldots,v_k,e_k)$ of the vertices and edges of $G$.
+Explicitly, start with $v_0=v,e_0=f$, and in each step, determine $v_{i+1},e_{i+1}$ using $v_i,e_i$ as follows: if $e_i\not\in T$, then set $v_{i+1}=v_i$ and set $e_{i+1}$ to be the next edge of $e_i$ around $v_i$ in the fixed cyclic ordering; otherwise set $v_{i+1}$ to be the other end of $e_i$ and set $e_{i+1}$ to be the next edge of $e_i$ around $v_{i+1}$.
 The process stops when every edge is traversed exactly twice.
-Informally, the tour is obtained by walking along edges belonging to $T$ and cutting through edges not belonging to $T$, beginning with $e$ and proceeding according to the ribbon structure, see \cite{Bernardi_Tour}, \cite{Bernardi_Process} for details.
-We shall also use the term {\em state} to indicate a pair $(v_i,e_i)$.\\
+Informally, the tour is obtained by walking along edges belonging to $T$ and cutting through edges not belonging to $T$, beginning with $f$ and proceeding according to the ribbon structure, see \cite{Bernardi_Tour}, \cite{Bernardi_Process} for details.\\

-We can associate a break divisor $\beta_{(v,e)}(T)$ to such a tour.
+We can associate a break divisor $\beta_{(v,f)}(T)$ to such a tour.
 For each edge $e$ of $G$, $e$ appears in the tour twice as $e_i,e_j$, $i<j$, denote by $\eta(e)$ the vertex $v_i$.
-Now $\beta_{(v,e)}(T)$ is defined as $\sum_{e\not\in T}(\eta(e))$, i.e. whenever it is the first time we cut through an edge $e\not\in T$, we put a chip at the vertex we cut $e$ from.
-It is (implicitly) shown by Bernardi \cite{Bernardi_Process} that for any fixed ribbon structure and starting pair, the Bernardi process induces a bijection between $S(G)$ and the set of break divisors.
+Now $\beta_{(v,f)}(T)$ is defined as $\sum_{e\not\in T}(\eta(e))$, i.e. whenever it is the first time we cut through an edge $e\not\in T$, we put a chip at the vertex we cut $e$ from.
+It is shown by Bernardi (in different terminology) \cite{Bernardi_Process} that for any fixed ribbon structure and starting pair, the Bernardi process induces a bijection between $S(G)$ and the set of break divisors.
 We call these bijections {\em Bernardi bijections}.
-Explicit inverses to $\beta_{(v,e)}$ arre given by Bernardi \cite{Bernardi_Process} and Baker-Wang \cite{BW_Torsor}.
-In this paper, we often abuse notation and interpret $\beta_{(v,e)}$ as a map from $S(G)$ to $\Pic^g(G)$, as well as a map from $S(G)$ to the set of partial orientations of $G$, i.e. whenever $e\not\in T$, orient it from $v_j$ to $v_i$.
-The divisor $\beta_{(v,e)}(T)$ is thus the in-degree sequence of such a partial orientation.
+Explicit inverses to $\beta_{(v,f)}$ are given by Bernardi \cite{Bernardi_Process} and Baker-Wang \cite{BW_Torsor}.
+In this paper, we often abuse notation and interpret $\beta_{(v,f)}$ as a map from $S(G)$ to $\Pic^g(G)$, as well as a map from $S(G)$ to the set of partial orientations of $G$, i.e. whenever $e\not\in T$, orient it from $v_j$ to $v_i$.
+The divisor $\beta_{(v,f)}(T)$ is thus the in-degree sequence of such a partial orientation.
 As in Proposition \ref{Break_equal_qconn}, one can extend such a partial orientation to a full orientation by orienting edges in $T$ away from some vertex $q$.\\

-\subsection{Plane duality and Torsors}
+\subsection{Plane Duality and Torsors}